 Assignments include but are not limited to papers, quizzes, tests, and projects.
 Assignments do not include discussion board responses or other work products that may not be completed independently.

 Instructors are not authorized to extend the time for completion of course work without the Department Chair’s approval.
-If an “I” is warranted, the student should submit the Request for an incomplete Grade form to the instructor who forwards it to the Department Chair.
+If an “I” is warranted, the student should request an Incomplete Grade Form from their Program Advisor and then submit the Request for an Incomplete Grade form to the instructor, who forwards it to the Department Chair.

 An “I” does not affect the GPA and is replaced by the final grade, which is submitted by the instructor after the student completes the remaining work.

 - If the “I” grade request is not received by the last day of the course, the learner will be graded based on the work that they submitted through the last day of the course.

 - The deadline for completing any remaining course work is four weeks from the end of the term.